Skip to content

 What sets Prague apart from other European capitals is its remarkable preservation—the entire historic center survived both World Wars virtually untouched, creating an authentic medieval atmosphere that feels almost theatrical.
 The city's beer culture runs deeper than Munich's, its castle complex is larger than any other in the world, and its prices remain refreshingly reasonable compared to Western European capitals.
 Most visitors expect tourist crowds and high prices, but discover instead genuine local life thriving alongside the landmarks.

-Is Prague your perfect cultural escape?
+Is Prague really your perfect match?

 Why Prague belongs on your travel list